forestryio/forestry.io/hugo/content/docs/changelog/2019-06-07-changelog.md

 * **Media:** Fixed a button where the delete media button was hidden in Safari.
 * **Media:** Fixed an issue where changing the media provider in the settings would be reset after clicking on the page.
 * **Dates:** Fixed an issue where dates in some formats would show up as `[Object, object]` after saving a document.
+* **Page Select** : When you change the section in the page-select configuration, the list of pages now updates.